 When you shower, use an olive oil based soap or castile soap only on “pits and bits,” and consider installing a shower filter to protect your skin from the chemicals found in our water systems, like chlorine.

 Fluoride is another thing we want to avoid and you can read more from Dr. Sears about why here.
 Unfortunately fluoride is found in conventional toothpastes which also contain suspicious ingredients like triclosan and surfactants like sodium lauryl sulfate.
 It’s hard to even find a natural brand that doesn’t contain problem ingredients like glycerin (this can coat teeth and can interfere with saliva doing its job).
 Currently I’m in love with the dental care line by Living Libations.
 Daniel Vitalis does an inspiring podcast with Nadine Artemis from Living Libations on Successful Self Dentistry.
 Click here to learn about my routine.
+And here is some information on how to brush better.

 Regardless of how far you are willing to go in order to detox your beauty routine, see if there are a few changes you can make starting today.

 Try washing your hair less often, ideally using a natural shampoo.
 Washing your hair too often disrupts the oil balance of your scalp.
 Try to simplify your routine!
 Go through your bathroom cabinets and start ditching the chemical laden products you are hanging onto.
 And while there may be things that you are unwilling to give up for now (dying your hair for example), try to cut back on the time you spend using toxic products and in toxic environments, like the nail salon.
 But regardless of how far you are willing to go in order to detox your beauty routine, see if there are a few changes you can make starting today.
+For months now I’ve been using diluted homemade kombucha as a hair rinse instead of conditioner.
+Cheap and effective!

 Instead of wasting your money on toxic cellulite creams that don’t even work, tone up your thighs by eating a clean, real food diet that includes grass-fed beef gelatin powder and bone broth.
 I see a pleasing correlation between the amount of gelatin I eat and how little cellulite I have.
 Raw eggs may also help due to their detoxifying effects.
 Regardless, raw eggs are a beauty food, as they are rich in collagen and sulfur, both of which are very anti-aging.
 People also swear by dry brushing for improving cellulite as this aids a sluggish lymphatic system.